Language selection

 5. Reporting transactions captured under this Ministerial Directive

-5.1 Reporting an electronic funds transfer in any amount to FINTRAC:
+5.1 Reporting an electronic funds transfer in any amount to FINTRAC

-5.2 Reporting the receipt of any amount of cash to FINTRAC:
+5.2 Reporting the receipt of any amount of cash to FINTRAC

-5.3 Reporting virtual currency transactions using the Large Virtual Currency Transaction Report :
+5.3 Reporting virtual currency transactions using the Large Virtual Currency Transaction Report

-5.4 Reporting negotiable instruments and issuing or redeeming transactions:
+5.4 Reporting negotiable instruments and issuing or redeeming transactions

-5.5 Reporting suspicious transactions and terrorist property:
+5.5 Reporting suspicious transactions and listed person or entity property

 5.6.
-Reporting timeframes:
+Reporting timeframes

-Other
+Other requirements

-Your compliance program's policies and procedures should already include information on how your organization becomes aware of Ministerial Directives issued by the Minister of Finance and information on how your organization will respond.
-Once a Ministerial Directive has been issued, you must take steps to meet its requirements.
+Your compliance program's policies and procedures should already include information on how your organization becomes aware of ministerial directives issued by the Minister of Finance and information on how your organization will respond.
+Once a ministerial directive has been issued, you must take steps to meet its requirements.

 Your policies and procedures must also fully describe how you will make the determination that a transaction originates from or is bound for Iran and what specific mitigation measures you will take upon making this determination.
 For example, your policies and procedures could outline that you ask the purpose of a transaction.
 Similarly, you could research the origin or destination of a transaction to determine if the details about the sender, beneficiary or entities involved in the transaction, indicate that the transaction is originating from or bound for Iran.

 Guidance on how to conduct and document your risk assessment can be found in the Risk assessment guidance.
-You are required to implement certain measures to mitigate the risk of transactions involving jurisdictions that are identified in Ministerial Directives.
+You are required to implement certain measures to mitigate the risk of transactions involving jurisdictions that are identified in ministerial directives.
 Examples of these measures can be found in General information on Part 1.1 of the Proceeds of Crime (Money Laundering) and Terrorist Financing Act provided by the Department of Finance Canada.

-During a compliance examination, FINTRAC may assess your compliance with any Ministerial Directive in order to verify that you have taken appropriate mitigating measures in relation to related transactions.
+During a compliance examination, FINTRAC may assess your compliance with any ministerial directive in order to verify that you have taken appropriate mitigating measures in relation to related transactions.
 FINTRAC may also review your overall risk assessment to verify that you have documented and assessed the risk related to your business activities and clients involving these jurisdictions.
-Failure to comply with the measures of a Ministerial Directive is a very serious offence.
-The existing administrative monetary penalties regime extends to all Ministerial Directives, and failure to comply with a directive could result in a penalty.
+Failure to comply with the measures of a ministerial directive is a very serious offence.
+The existing administrative monetary penalties regime extends to all ministerial directives, and failure to comply with a directive could result in a penalty.
 Penalties applicable to the breach of a directive can be found in the Proceeds of Crime (Money Laundering) and Terrorist Financing Administrative Monetary Penalties Regulations.

 Date Modified: